Home Compare AEP vs DUK

 American Electric Power Company vs Duke Energy: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Duke Energy carrying a narrow edge on profitability.
+Duke Energy holds the cleaner structural position, with valuation as the main driver and stability adding further support.
 American Electric Power Company still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
-The market setup is mixed, without a decisive signal in either direction.
+The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.